 Explore entry-level management jobs across industries and learn how to land your first management job.

-An entry-level management job is a leadership position for someone who has work experience in a particular field or industry, but has not yet worked as a manager.
-If you’re looking for your first management role, there are some things you’ll want to keep in mind during your job search:
+An entry-level management job is a leadership position for someone who has work experience in a particular field or industry but has not yet worked as a manager.
+If you’re looking for your first management role, Some things you’ll want to keep in mind during your job search:

 Some general duties and responsibilities of managers include training direct reports or other members of a team, enforcing an organization's policies, and motivating a team to achieve goals.